cesar-rgon/desktop-app-installer/README.md

 2. Modify content to asign values to variables: _appName_ and _logFile_
   Considerations:
-  * appName value must be identically (case-sensitive) to the application name defined in [applicationList.ubuntu][applicationList.ubuntu] or [applicationList.debian][applicationList.debian] file.
+  * appName value must be identically (case-sensitive) to the application name defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian] or [applicationList.linuxmint][applicationList.linuxmint] file.
   * logFile value is used to create the log file ~/logs/logFile.

 ---